Prediction Markets

 Legal and Regulatory Considerations

-Prediction markets operate in a legal landscape that varies between countries.
+Prediction markets operate in legal landscapes that vary across countries.
 In the U.S., prediction markets like Kalshi are regulated federally by the CFTC as derivatives markets, allowing them to offer event contracts nationwide legally.
 Globally, regulatory approaches differ widely.
 Some countries embrace prediction markets, and others categorize them as gambling.

 This differs from traditional gambling in the US.
 Regulation and licensing happen at the state level.
-There are varied restrictions by market, but many states share much in common with regulatory approaches.
-To date, sports betting of at least some form is available in 38 states plus Washington, DC, with online wagering permitted in 30 markets
+There are varied restrictions by market, but many states share many common regulatory approaches.
+To date, some form of sports betting is available in 39 states and Washington, DC, with online wagering permitted in 31 markets

-On the prediction market regulatory front, notable developments include ongoing legal challenges over jurisdiction and state gambling laws in some states.
+On the regulatory front of prediction markets, notable developments include ongoing legal challenges over jurisdiction and state gambling laws.
 States, including New Jersey and Nevada, have sent Kalshi cease-and-desist letters, arguing that the platform offers unregulated sports wagering.

 Ongoing litigation is in progress in states including Maryland.
 Meanwhile, prediction market observers patiently await further clarity and guidance from the CFTC.
 Add it all up, and it’s a complex and fluid situation subject to change.
 Kalshi’s prediction markets are currently available in all 50 US states.

 Profits from prediction markets are generally treated as ordinary income for taxation purposes.
-Traders are advised to keep records of their accounts' ins and outs and a history of trades, both wins and losses.
+Traders are advised to keep records of their accounts' ins and outs, as well as a history of trades, both wins and losses.
 Due to the potential complexity, consulting with a tax professional well-versed in trading markets is highly recommended.

 Are Prediction Markets Legal in the USA?